Noldorin/BallsAndHoops/README.md

 ASSUMPTION 2:
-All objects that get passed to NextBall::Init() as part of the vector<MapData> MapData list have been initalized in a way that follows the explicit and implicit rules of the class's design.
+All objects that get passed to NextBall::Init() as part of the vector<MapData> MapData list have been initialized in a way that follows the explicit and implicit rules of the class's design.

 There is not exhaustive checking for valid values of all the objects.